zacharyfmarion/design-checklist/docs/styling.md

 ### Primary color

-The primary color of the application can be changed by the user. `constants/styles.js` defines an array called `primaryColors` which contains a predefined set of colors.
+The primary color of the application can be changed by the user.
+The file `constants/styles.js` defines an array called `primaryColors` which contains a predefined set of colors.
 The `<Settings />` component allows the user to select one of these, which is stored in the global app store defined in `stores/AppStore.js` under the property `primaryColor`.

 ### Theme